The primary purpose of the

 entityID is as a unique name or identifier for an entity.
 It is a URI (Uniform resource Indicator).

 The URI does not have to resolve to an actual web page.
 Some deployers place metadata about the entity at this location.
-However, the UK federation recommends that metadata about the entity is obtained from the UK federation metadata aggregates or our MDQ servers).
+However, the UK federation recommends that metadata about the entity is obtained from us.
 This is because the UK federation runs an extensive range of checks on entities' metadata; we annotate the entities' metadata to provide additional information to relying parties; and a third party metadata service such as ours facilitates seamless transitions across configuration changes.

 Summary of Policy

 If this entity already has a validly allocated

 entityID, you should use that ID in the UK federation.
 (Ideally, an entity should be known under the same

 entityID in all federations in which it participates.)

 If the entity does not already have a validly allocated